CleanDIFT: Diffusion Features without Noise: Related Work

 Features from large, pre-trained foundation models have been shown to yield competitive performance to supervised models for a variety of downstream tasks, both in zero-shot and fine-tuning settings \cite{oquab2024dinov2, radford2021learning, he2022masked}.
 These foundation models are trained on different pre-text tasks like inpainting \cite{he2022masked}, predicting transformations \cite{gidaris2018unsupervised}, patch reordering \cite{noroozi2016unsupervised, misra2020self}, and discriminative tasks \cite{caron2021emerging, oquab2024dinov2}.
 DINOv2~\cite{oquab2024dinov2} uses a discriminative objective combined with self-distillation to learn general-purpose visual features that have proven useful for a variety of downstream tasks~\cite{darcet2024vision}.
 CLIP \cite{radford2021learning} learns such features by employing a contrastive objective on text-image pairs.
 Masked Autoencoders~\cite{he2022masked} (MAEs) are trained to reconstruct masked out patches of the input, also resulting in general-purpose visual features.

 \paragraph{Diffusion Models as Self-Supervised Learners}

 Diffusion models~\cite{song2019generative, ho2020denoising, song2020score} are generative models that have defined the state-of-the-art in image generation~\cite{dhariwal2021diffusion, nichol2021glide, rombach2022high, saharia2022photorealistic, podellsdxl, esser2024scaling}, video generation~\cite{esser2023structure, polyak2024movie}, and audio generation~\cite{kong2021diffwave, evansfast} in recent years.
 Their primary purpose is to generate high-quality samples (images, videos, etc.).
-However, generation can also be interpreted as a pretext task for learning expressive features, since the model has to build up comprehensive world knowledge in order to generate plausible samples \cite{tang_emergent_2023}.
+However, generation can also be interpreted as a pretext task for learning expressive features, since the model has to build up comprehensive world knowledge in order to generate plausible samples \cite{tang_emergent_2023,fuest2024diffusion_rl_survey,chen2024deconstructing,li2023dreamteacher, hudson2024soda}.
 Features from diffusion models (typically referred to as \textit{diffusion features}) are obtained by passing a noised image through the diffusion model and extracting intermediate feature representations.
 They have been shown to be useful for a variety of tasks such as finding semantic correspondences~\cite{tang_emergent_2023, hedlin2024unsupervised, luo_diffusion_2024}, semantic and panoptic segmentation~\cite{baranchuk2021label, wu2023diffumask, xu2023open, namekata2023emerdiff},~classification~\cite{li2023your}, and object detection~\cite{chen2023diffusiondet}.

 For semantic correspondence matching, features are leveraged to identify semantically matching regions across images.
 Existing approaches utilize diffusion features either in a zero-shot setting~\cite{tang_emergent_2023, hedlin2024unsupervised} or fine-tune them for the semantic correspondence task~\cite{luo_diffusion_2024, li2024sd4match, zhang_telling_2024}.
 Some zero-shot approaches do not fine-tune on semantic correspondence but still require tuning a prompt to activate attention maps at the query location of the correspondence~\cite{hedlin2024unsupervised}.
-In contrast, our approach aims to provide universal features that can be used for various down-stream tasks in a true zero-shot manner.
+In contrast, our approach aims to provide universal features usable for various down-stream tasks in a true zero-shot manner.